By2225/Stella/README.md

-# Stella
-A Facebook Messenger bot for sending Stellar Lumens
+#H1 Stella: A Facebook Messenger bot for sending Stellar Lumens